Holly Hughes speaks to Karin Dubsky, the founder of Coastwatch about how we can all get involved in citizen science …

 Where legal protection remains lacking for seagrass, local protection has stepped up.
 Those who successfully identified seagrass and learnt of its magical properties are now so proud of their seagrass beds that they’re stalwartly protecting them.
 And that, as Karin enthuses, is really something.

 Stimulating curiosity, contributing to science, and engaging with a diverse community of passionate people, citizen science offers so much to any individual with an interest in the world around them.
 And it couldn’t be easier to get involved.
 Signing up to Coastwatch’s annual survey is one way to take an active role in protecting our coastlines.
-However, monitoring is only one facet of Coastwatch’s work so be sure to check out their website for other projects you can support (particularly upcoming events for World Wetlands Day, on Thursday, February 2).
+However, monitoring is only one facet of Coastwatch’s work so be sure to check out their website for other projects you can support (particularly for World Wetlands Day every February 2).

 Other monitoring and data collecting initiatives are also available around Ireland.
 For insect and bird-watching enthusiasts, the National Biodiversity Data Centre hosts monitoring schemes for butterflies, bumblebees, dragonflies, and marine life.
 They also support other wildlife monitoring projects.
 Or check out Citizen Science Ireland to learn more about citizen science initiatives around Ireland.